univention/ucsschool-id-connector/docs/source/admin.rst

    This is because changing the school classes of a user does not only result in a user change event but also a school class change event, which is handled separately and would add or remove the user in that way.
-   To avoid this problem a derivative of the kelvin plugin can be used, which is described in the next section.
+   To avoid this problem a derivative of the |KLV| plugin can be used, which is described in the next section.